d13r/laravel-breadcrumbs/README.md

  Outputting Breadcrumbs
 --------------------------------------------------------------------------------

-Call `Breadcrumbs::render()` in the view template for each page, passing it the name of the breadcrumb to use and any additional parameters.
+Call `Breadcrumbs::render()` in the view for each page, passing it the name of the breadcrumb to use and any additional parameters.

 ### With Blade